emdipressi/DH150-Assignment07-HighFidelity/README.md

 The high-fidelity prototype is the last step in this process of usability testing, user study, design, and low-fidelity prototyping.
 The purpose of this high-fidelity prototype is to test visually how the website will look and function.
 It can test the color, size, placement, and overall organization of the webpage before being programmed as a live site.
 My high fidelity prototype is for weather.gov.
 The tasks that are functional on this prototype are searching for the hourly weather for a specific location, checking the drought conditions for a current location, and searching for fire watch/warning information, and to navigate back to the homepage.

+## Testing

+## Impression Test

+## Cognitive Walk Through
+> “I feel like the search bar could be bigger and more attention grabbing”